 I was given a ukulele when I was three or four, but never learned to play it properly.
 It came to a violent end a couple of years later when it was smashed over my head, breaking it in half.
 Which upset me enough that I lost interest in learning a musical instrument as a child.
 Looking back on it now, perhaps that event, along with it's pain and darkness, was a message from God that I should have just left it there...
 But years later, after staring as if hypnotised at that picture of the black Les Paul Custom, an interest awakened that would within a few years take over my life — and change it forever.

 One afternoon, not long after the beginning of year eleven, I came home from school and Mum (who had no idea about that library book, nor what a Les Paul was) said she'd found a guitar in the local paper for sale.
 And perhaps we could go and have a look.
 And she'd buy it for me if it seemed okay.
 She'd never done anything like that before, though by then I'd desperately wanted my own guitar for a long time.
 We went to have a look, and it became the first guitar I ever owned.
 See if you can guess what type it was?
 As a clue — eventually I'll write a whole blog page about all the strange coincidences I've experienced regarding black Les Paul Custom guitars.
 Since there's been a few of them.
-And the colour wasn't the only thing black about my new main interest in life, nor the direction that my life started turning towards...
+And the colour wasn't the only thing black about my new obsession in life.
+Nor the direction that my life started turning towards...

 Several years after that, I attended a talk by the astronaut John Young.
 Young passed away in January 2018 at age 87, and was NASA's longest serving astronaut.
 Among his many other claims to fame, Young was the first person to fly solo around the Moon, he not only walked on the Moon but drove a car on the Moon, is one of only three people to have visited the Moon twice, and commanded the first ever Space Shuttle flight.
 It felt surreal just to be in the same room as him.
 During the the talk, Young said the first correct answer to his question would win free tickets to the movie Apollo 13.
 The question was, "What was the date of launch of Apollo 13?"
 Which I conveniently happened to know.